The Workbench Scripting Shell is primarily used for running Python or Lua scripts,

 The Snippets tab is a scratch pad for saving code snippets.
-This makes it easy to reuse code and does away with the need to retype it at the command line.
+This makes it easy to reuse and execute code in MySQL Workbench.

 While individual commands can be entered into the shell, it is also possible to run a longer script, stored in an external file, using the main menu item Scripting, Run Workbench Script File.
 When scripts are run outside of the shell, to see the output use the main menu item View, Output.

 It is also possible to run script files directly from the shell.
 For details on running script files, type ? run at the Workbench Scripting Shell prompt.
 The following message is displayed: